-It is also important to remember that the injection is not a fix for the root cause of your back pain, but a short-term pain management technique.
-It can provide relief while your back heals, or it may help delay back surgery.
+It is also important to remember that the injection is not a fix for the root cause of your pain, but a short-term pain management technique.
+It can relieve back pain while your back heals, or it may help delay back surgery.

 What Should I Expect During the Procedure?